-Digital Media Labs offer resources to help our community create and learn while experimenting with new technologies.
+Digital Media Labs (DML) offer resources to help our community create and learn while experimenting with new technologies.
 You will find our Digital Media Labs at the Fairfield, Libbie Mill, Tuckahoe, Twin Hickory and Varina Libraries.

 If you have a project you're working on and need a program like Photoshop or Premiere, or want to digitize photos, slides, negatives, or videos, come by during Open Lab hours and get to work.

 Open Lab hours vary by location.
 Check our open lab hours calendar for details.

 There are a wide variety of computer classes offered in the DMLs.
 Whether you are just getting started with computers, want to brush up on some dusty skills or learn something completely new there is a class for you.
 Check our online events calendar for the all of our upcoming classes!

 Reserve the lab with your library card to create audio and visual projects using the podcasting station or green screen and video camera.

 When preparing to work in the Lab, keep these things in mind: